Amazon

 Results — Clickthrough & revenue

 Competitive Testing Framework — Validated against existing high-performers through A/B testing in real campaigns.
 Feedback loop: design → test → learn → refine.
-High-performing designs became the new templates; underperforming approaches were eliminated.

 A single campaign email generated $63.5k in incremental revenue.
 When extrapolated across our portfolio of high-impact campaigns, this represented significant revenue uplift that could scale across markets.